ngn13/ctorm/README.md

 #### Other functions

-Here are some nicely formatted markdown documents that explain all the functions you will most likely gonna use:
+Here are some nicely formatted markdown documents that explain all the functions and the macros you will most likely gonna use:

 - [App](docs/app.md)
 - [Error](docs/error.md)